 - 1 cup water

 - 12 oz corn kernels frozen of fresh

 - 14 oz black beans (canned) drained and rinsed

 - Bring water and quinoa to boil in a small pot.
 Cover, reduce heat to medium low and simmer for 15 minutes or until all water is absorbed.
 Take off of heat and fluff with a fork.

-- While quinoa is cooking, rinse black beans.
+- While quinoa is cooking, drain and rinse black beans.